Harry Gregg: Club career

 Gregg was born in Tobermore, County Londonderry to William and Isobel Gregg, who soon after moved to Coleraine.
 While working as an apprentice joiner, he started his football career with Windsor Park Swifts, the reserve team of Linfield, before signing for his local club, Coleraine.
 At the age of 18, he earned a move across the Irish Sea to Doncaster Rovers.
 In December 1957, he transferred to Manchester United for £23,500, at the time a world-record fee for a goalkeeper.

 He is sometimes referred to as "The Hero of Munich" for his actions in the aftermath of the Munich air disaster, pulling his teammates – including Bobby Charlton, Jackie Blanchflower and Dennis Viollet – from the burning plane.
 Among others he helped were Vera Lukić, the pregnant wife of a Yugoslav diplomat and her two-year-old daughter, Vesna, as well as his badly injured manager, Matt Busby.
 George Best, who used to clean Gregg's boots, said, "Bravery is one thing but what Harry did was about more than bravery.
 It was about goodness."

 Gregg played in United's first match after the disaster, a FA Cup fifth round tie with Sheffield Wednesday.
 United won 3–0 and went on to reach the 1958 FA Cup Final, which they lost 2–0 to Bolton Wanderers.
 The second goal in the final was scored in controversial fashion as Nat Lofthouse barged Gregg, and the ball with him, into the goal.
 United finished ninth in the league that season, as their league form declined after losing so many players in the Munich tragedy.

 He was unable to earn a winners' medal with United, despite playing for the club during a successful period.
 He was ruled out of the 1963 FA Cup Final victory due to a shoulder injury, and a succession of injuries meant that he could not play enough games to qualify for a league championship medal in the 1964–65 season, and he was sold during the first half of their title-winning campaign in 1966–67.
-They finished runners-up to Wolverhampton Wanderers in 1959.
 During his United career, Gregg kept 48 clean sheets in 247 appearances.

 Gregg was transferred to Stoke City in December 1966.
 He played twice for Stoke, with mixed success; in his first match, he conceded four against Leicester City as Stoke lost 4–2, and then kept a clean sheet in a 2–0 victory over Blackpool.
 He retired at the end of the 1966–67 season.